 Traditionally, psychology has been a secular discipline.
 In the 19th and 20th century, psychologists pursued to make the discipline as scientific as possible, ignoring the spiritual and transcendental aspects of the human psyche.
 However this attitude is now changing.
 Modern psychology seeks to encompass all aspects of the human mind.
 Both religion and spirituality are now being considered important factors in shaping human beings.

-Islam as a way of life outlines a comprehensive model of the human beings that incorporates the spiritual, psychological, emotional and social aspects.
-According to the Islamic perspective we are spiritual beings who need to cultivate and sustain a connection with our creator, Allah.
+Naturally, Islam as a way of life, that outlines a comprehensive model of the human being and incorporates the spiritual, psychological, emotional and social aspects can contribute a lot to psychology.

-The Islamic perspective on psychology states that through our connection with Allah, we experience peace and happiness, an elusive element that humans have strived to achieve since the beginning of their existence.
+- In the book, ‘Psychology from the Islamic Perspective by Aisha Utz’ the author states that through our connection with Allah, we experience peace and happiness, an elusive element that humans have striven to achieve since the beginning of their existence.